-The following Financial Services guidance note Produced in partnership with Pillsbury Winthrop Shaw Pittman LLP provides comprehensive and up to date legal information covering:
+The following Corporate guidance note Produced in partnership with Pillsbury Winthrop Shaw Pittman LLP provides comprehensive and up to date legal information covering:

 ARCHIVED: This archived Practice Note provides information on the data protection regime before 25 May 2018 and reflects the position under the Data Protection Act 1998 (DPA 1998).
 This Practice Note is for background information only and is not maintained.